blake/wireshark-consul-dissector/README.md

 # wireshark-consul-dissector

-A Wireshark dissector for HashiCorp [Consul](https://www.consul.io/), written in Lua.
+A Wireshark dissector for HashiCorp [Consul](https://www.consul.io/) and HashiCorp [Yamux](https://github.com/hashicorp/yamux/blob/master/spec.md), written in
+Lua.
 This dissector is capable of decoding Consul's RPC and Gossip communication.

 ## Screenshot